DPDK/dpdk/doc/guides/nics/nfp.rst

       lspci -d19ee: -k

    Two new PCI devices should appear in the output of the above command.
-The -k option shows the device driver, if any, that devices are bound to.
+The -k option shows the device driver, if any, that the devices are bound to.
    Depending on the modules loaded at this point the new PCI devices may be bound to nfp_netvf driver.